 How to Provide “100% Performance Tested RFID” Efficiently?

 Being able to tailor the best tag for each application purpose is one thing.
-What becomes at least as important factor for guaranteeing a faultless RFID system, is that each delivered tag meets the designed performance.
+What becomes at least as an important factor for guaranteeing a faultless RFID system, is that each delivered tag meets the designed performance.
 The only way to assure this is to verify the performance level of the produced RFID tags by 100%.
-With a wide banded component like an UHF tag, this cannot be done by checking the tag functionality on one frequency only, but accurately measuring the required wake up power on multiple frequencies throughout the tag’s frequency band.
+With a wide banded component like a UHF tag, this cannot be done by checking the tag functionality on one frequency only, but accurately measuring the required wake-up power on multiple frequencies throughout the tag’s frequency band.

 The most efficient way of monitoring product quality in a reel to reel manufacturing line is to produce RFID tags and have them tested in the same process.
 This allows reacting immediately to any changes in the RF performance of the process outcome.
-Having the testing inline instead of having it offline as a separate testing process, not only avoids large scale rework, but also enables one process less.
-This means less machinery, less work hours and less handling of the reels and having the risk to accidently damaging the tags.
-In the end this all comes down to delivering high quality tags, with 100% measured and proven RF performance, efficiently.
+Having the testing inline instead of having it offline as a separate testing process, not only avoids large scale rework but also enables one process less.
+This means less machinery, fewer work hours, and less handling of the reels and having the risk of accidentally damaging the tags.
+In the end, this all comes down to delivering high-quality tags, with 100% measured and proven RF performance, efficiently.